 If you would like to sponsor the Oxford Farming Conference please contact us for further details.

-AB Agri operates at the heart of the agricultural industry with activities that stretch from the farm all the way to the supermarket shelf.
-Its unique breadth and experience enables it to add value and generate profit for businesses all along the food, drink and biofuel industry supply chains.
-Today AB Agri supplies products and services to farmers, feed manufacturers, food producers and retailers.
-It seeks to develop sustainable solutions which allow the expansion and development of the agricultural industry without sacrificing the sustainability of our planet.
+AB Agri operates at the heart of the agricultural industry with activities that stretch from the farm to the supermarket shelf.
+Its unique breadth and experience enables it to add value and generate returns for businesses all along the food, drink and biofuel industry supply chains.

-AgriFood ATP is hosting an exhibition at the 2013 Conference.
+Hosting an exhibition space at the 2014 Conference.

-The AgriFood Advanced Training Partnership (AATP) is one of four higher level training partnerships which have been awarded funding by the BBSRC to deliver skills and training to Agrifood businesses for the next five years.
+The Advanced Training Partnerships are four higher level training partnerships, funded by the BBSRC to deliver skills and training to Agrifood businesses during 2013-17.

-Courses are flexible and responsive to industry needs.
-Training opportunities range from one -day workshops and field days to short courses and accredited post graduate programmes.
-Training is delivered in easily accessible short courses and e-learning.
+All four ATPs are flexible and responsive to industry needs.
+Training opportunities range from one -day workshops and field days to short courses, with e-learning blocks and accredited postgraduate programmes.

-Professionals employed in farming, food manufacture or retail will almost certainly find an AgriFood ATP course for them.
-Courses are suitable for new entrants who are keen to learn new skills, or have been in employment for many years and wish to refresh old knowledge or up skill for a new position.
+Courses are suitable for new entrants into farming, food manufacture or retail who are keen to learn new skills, or for employees who wish to refresh old knowledge or up skill for a new position.

-ABP is supplying the beef for the 2013 Pre Conference Dinner.
+ABP is supplying the beef for the 2014 Pre-Conference Dinner.

 For many years, ABP has been at the heart of developing the ever improving eating quality of beef as we have become the preferred partner of leading multiple retailers, manufacturers and caterers in the supply of fresh and frozen meat and meat-based products.
 As one of the leading beef processors in Europe, we have also concentrated on building a unique farmer-processor supply chain for the direct movement of cattle from the farm to ABP’s regionally sited abattoirs.

-BBSRC is sponsor of a Fringe Meeting - What is agricultural sustainability and what can science contribute? - and an exhibition space at the 2013 Conference.
+BBSRC is sponsor of a Fringe Meeting - Field Research - translating world-class research into world-leading agriculture.
+Where are we now and where do we need to be? - and exhibition space at the 2014 Conference.

-The Biotechnology and Biological Sciences Research Council (BBSRC) is the UK’s largest public investor in food and farming science.
-BBSRC invests over 200M per year in research, training and infrastructure that underpins food and farming.
-Our research addresses the global challenge of ensuring food security and helps to support strong and competitive UK food and agricultural sectors
+The Biotechnology and Biological Sciences Research Council (BBSRC) annually invests over £460M in world-class bioscience research, training and infrastructure on behalf of the UK public.
+Our aim is to further scientific knowledge, promote economic growth, wealth and job creation and to improve quality of life in the UK and beyond.
+BBSRC is the UK’s largest public investor in food and farming science, investing over £190M in research and capital relating to this area last year.
+Our research addresses the global challenge of ensuring food security and helps to support strong and competitive UK food and agricultural sectors.

-Bidwells is co-sponsor of the 2013 Pre Conference Dinner.
+Bidwells is co-sponsor of the 2014 Pre-Conference Dinner.

 Birketts LLP is a co-sponsor of the Oxford Union Debate and the Post-Debate Dinner at Christ Church.

 Birketts LLP is a long established and highly successful legal practice with offices in Cambridge, Chelmsford, Ipswich and Norwich and is recognised as a Top 100 UK law firm.
 Birketts provides a comprehensive range of legal services to farmers, landowners and others involved in agri-business.
-The firm won the accolade of “Agriculture and Rural Affairs Law Firm of the Year in England” as part of Global Law Experts’ international legal awards in 2012.
-This award demonstrates the team’s growing reputation for providing pragmatic and commercial advice to all its clients operating in the agricultural and equine sectors.
+The team is consistently ranked as a top tier firm in independent legal directories, demonstrating its growing reputation for providing pragmatic and commercial advice to clients in the agricultural sector.

-Burges Salmon is co-sponsor of the 2013 Oxford Farming Conference Research What do UK farmers deliver to society?
+Burges Salmon is co-sponsor of the 2014 Oxford Farming Conference Research Opportunity Agriculture

 “We are uniquely placed to provide our clients with a full legal service offering.
 From the field to the table, we cover all topics in food, farming and land.
 We differentiate ourselves by the way we work.
 Our collaborative culture and beliefs about client service allow us to fit the firm to each client to bring together the right people, skills and experience to build an effective relationship with you.
 Our way of working ensures you are supported by an effective team, who think ahead and keep you informed.
 We aim to understand exactly what you need, when you need it, and how you need it delivered, to enable you to achieve your strategic, commercial and business objectives.
 The benefits to you are: the right outcome - for your business and for you; an effective team - alleviating the pressure on you and your people; value for money - the right level of support in line with your objectives and resources.”